nperraud/darkmattergan/README.md

 [alex]:https://cosmology.ethz.ch/
 [adam]:https://cosmology.ethz.ch/

-This repository contains the code to take part in the CosmoGen (2D and 3D) challenge.
+This repository contains the code to take part in the 3DCosmo benchmark.
 The idea is to use generative models to generate replications of N-Body simulation images.
 You will find here: baselines for the 2D and 3D case, as well as a pipeline and a score to evaluate your model.

-The paper *[Cosmological N-body simulations: a challenge for scalable generative models][linkpaper]* focus mostly on scaling GAN to very large samples ( 256x256x256 pixels).
+This code is assotiated with the paper *[Cosmological N-body simulations: a challenge for scalable generative models][linkpaper]*  that focuses mostly on scaling GAN to very large samples ( 256x256x256 pixels).

 [linkpaper]:https://...